Kesa-gatame: Technique

 Kodokan's technique guide (2020) and Kashiwazaki (1997) posits that tori's lead leg should be almost parallel to uke's trunk and be fully extended at the knee; this allows for foot plantar-flexion to be used as a post in countering uke's bridge.
-A common mistake for tori is to maintain his/her knee in a flexed (bent) position, this results in the loss of foot plantar-flexion as a primary post and renders tori susceptible to any forward momentum generated by uke's bridge.
-Another common mistake is for tori to leave his/her lead leg and thigh extended at the knee but perpendicular to uke's trunk, this results in the same problem as having a flexed knee.
-Tori's inability to maintain his/her leading leg in an extended parallel position puts him/her at risk of the roll-over counter to kesa gatame.
+A common mistake for tori is to maintain their knee in a flexed (bent) position, this results in the loss of foot plantar-flexion as a primary post and renders tori susceptible to any forward momentum generated by uke's bridge.
+Another common mistake is for tori to leave their lead leg and thigh extended at the knee but perpendicular to uke's trunk, this results in the same problem as having a flexed knee.
+Tori's inability to maintain their leading leg in an extended parallel position puts him/her at risk of the roll-over counter to kesa gatame.

 Tori's trail leg should be flexed at the knee with his/her knee touching the ground.
 Knee flexion allows for tori trail leg to counter a sit-up escape via foot plantar-flexion as this orientation causes tori's foot to be pointed rearwards.
 Maintaining tori's knee close to the mat prevents the initiation of the leg hook (niju ashi garami) escape; this lowers tori's center of gravity and also prevents the roll over escape.
-A common mistake is for tori to have his/her knee pointed upwards (in a squat) in an attempt to increase the amount of pressure exerted on uke.
+A common mistake is for tori to have their knee pointed upwards (in a squat) in an attempt to increase the amount of pressure exerted on uke.
 This causes more weight to be loaded onto uke's trunk at the expense of overall stability of the position as it increases tori's center of gravity (increasing susceptibility to the roll over escape) and significantly increases the susceptibility to the leg hook escape due to knee exposure.